markmi/acpphint/README.md

-- Remove existing g++ examples as I disocvered that the kernel+world configuration measured was far from optimal for the FreeBSD activity (buildorld, buildkernel, building ports).
+- Remove existing g++ examples as I disocvered that the kernel+world configuration measured was far from optimal for the FreeBSD activity (buildworld, buildkernel, building ports).
 Have the makefile.* 's for g++ use be just for CA72 and CA78Cnolse (+nolse use).
-My normal environment is bsaed on +nolse now.
+My normal environments are based on +nolse now.

 - Build and run the clang 16 WDK23_CA72 tests in a UFS cortex-a72 targeted kernel+world context and update to the results.
 The prior results were odd but I've not managed to ever reproduce the oddity.
 Some form of operator oddity/error for which I do not know the details.

-- Build and run the g++ 13 WDK23_CA72 tests in a UFS cortex-a72 targeted kernel+world context and update to the results, for both libc++ and libstdc++.
+- Build and run the g++ 13 WDK23_CA72 tests in a UFS cortex-a72 targeted kernel+world context and update to the results, for both libc++ and libstdc++ .

+- Build and run the g++ 13 WDK23_CA78Cnolse tests in a UFS cortex-x1c/a78c+nolse targeted kernel+world context and update to the results, for both libc++ and libstdc++ .
+  This involved adding a missing character to a makefile.* filename as well.
+(I also added missing "-cpulockdown" text in various makefile.* files.)

 ###### [0.1.33] 2023-May-03         . . .
 2023-???-?? (final)
 Additions